DivineUgorji/MyMemory/README.md

 My Memory is a customizable memory game, 100% free and open-source.
 Play one of the pre-defined games, or play a custom game created by you or a friend!
 You can create your own memory game by choosing photos from your phone.

-//This app was originally built by [Rahul Pandey](https://github.com/rpandey1234/MyMemory), with a challenge to customize and add features for a reward of $25 //Google store publishers account.

 <img src="https://github.com/codesuperstarr/MyMemory/blob/master/memorymedia/memgame snapshots.png">

 # Features: